aristocrats/sikky/README.md

 Unit testing are done with `Karma` + `Mocha` + `TypeScript`.

 This repo will be continuously updated with the latest technology, but will never be a full blown workflow.
-It's purpose is to be kept small and fast, and let you take it a step further after your own needs.
+It's purpose is to be kept small and fast, and let you take it a step further...

 ## Features